rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 Update skc_library.conf with the following
   - IP address for CMS/AAS/KBS services deployed on Enterprise system
   - CSP_CMS_IP should point to the IP of CMS service deployed on CSP system
-  - CSP VM system address where SGX Caching Service deployed
+  - CSP system IP address where SGX Caching Service deployed
   - Hostname of the Enterprise system where KBS is deployed Save and Close
 ./deploy_skc_library.sh